kafka, security, authentication, sasl, ssl, oauth

 The optimal authentication mechanism depends on your infrastructure, team expertise, and compliance requirements:

 Many organizations use different mechanisms in different environments.
-Development might use SASL/PLAIN for convenience, while production uses OAuth or mTLS for stronger security.
+Development might use SASL/PLAIN for convenience, while production uses SASL/SCRAM-SHA-512, OAuth, or mTLS for stronger security.
+The choice often depends on existing infrastructure: enterprises with Kerberos use GSSAPI, cloud-native organizations prefer OAuth, and Kubernetes deployments commonly leverage mTLS with automated certificate management.

 Authentication in Data Streaming Ecosystems